Gold: Inflation Is Accelerating

 We welcome this correction in gold and we believe it is a great opportunity to add to your long-term position in gold.

 The Biden administration will implement the proper stimulus package that is being demanded by the market.
 The stimulus is only one factor affecting the price of gold.
 The bigger picture includes the need for stimulus in almost every country on earth.
 If not, then the markets could collapse and we could be in a deep depression.
 Based on current leaders and policies, they will continue to increase stimulus as much as needed.
 The printing numbers, if anything, are going to expand exponentially.
 If inflation reaches 2% according to their formula.
 If we do see an inflationary spike, it will put tremendous pressure on the record debt around the world.

 Policies will be implemented to control the rise in interest rates.
 Debt is above 100% of GDP in many countries.
 The world’s economic leaders are planning to do a reset of the world economy.
 Part of that will be to increase debt.
 We may see the beginnings of a virtual currency.
 The key issue in relation to gold is whether they use any kind of backing on a new virtual currency.
 Gold might serve as a backing for a virtual currency and be a way to get out of the current reliance on fiat paper currencies.
 If they do, it would increase trust in that virtual currency.
 Virtual currencies are less than a decade old, so they are not going to replace gold.
 However, if they link such currencies to gold, it could provide a virtual currency with the much-needed credibility to be broadly accepted.

-With such issues at stake, it is one of the most exciting times in our life times.
+With such issues at stake, it is one of the most exciting times in our lifetimes.
 This could be a life-changing situation for you and your family.
 Gold is offering an excellent opportunity to provide a financial foundation for your future.

 Technical Analysis